bryhlee/bryhlee.github.io/index.md

 ## Biography
 <img id="bio-portrait" src="/assets/img/me2.jpg">

 Hi all - welcome to my personal website.
 My name is Bryson Lee, and I am a software engineer in studio production engineering, tools development, and pipeline technical direction.
 I primarily emphasize in creative content production systems for visual effects, 3D animation, cinematics and game development studios.
-I am a senior at Santa Clara University studying Computer Science and Engineering with an emphasis in Software Engineering and Computer Graphics Systems.
+I am a senior at Santa Clara University studying Computer Science and Engineering with a specialization in Software Engineering and Computer Graphics Systems.

 During the summer of 2017, I worked as a Pipeline Engineering Intern at [Industrial Light and Magic](http://www.blizzard.com/).
 While there, I collaborated with [Walt Disney Animation Studios](https://www.disneyanimation.com/) and [Pixar Animation](https://www.pixar.com/) to develop new rendering queuing systems, rebuild global studio tools, and improve core elements of ILM's media creation pipeline.
 Together with motion capture TDs and VFX supervisors, I facilitated projects to incorporate new and  advanced forms of assets in a distributed artist workflow.